barryclark/jekyll-now/_posts/2018-8-28-Ped-Timing.md

 *Volumes at Guadalupe and 24th st from the Guadalupe Street Corridor and West Campus Development Report*

-## How do we measure signal re-timing?
+## How do We Measure Signal Re-Timing?

 Signal timing for pedestrian progression is usually not considered when engineers decide to time a corridor.
 Many authorities use a simple level of service metric to determine how best to time signals.
 This level of service only considers vehicle delay and doesn't consider pedestrian, transit, or cyclist delay.
 Cities, like Austin, report improvements in travel time for cars only when engineers re-time signals.
 This travel time usually only considers the corridor as a whole, and this metric can actually incentivize increases in travel times for side streets, pedestrians, and transit.